-Toronto Hydro may be unable to maintain reasonable levels of reliability for its customers due to failure of existing distribution infrastructure and assets (including assets not directly involved in electricity distribution such as facilities and computer systems), access to the supply of electricity from the provincial and local generation and transmission systems, and the inability to replace or expand distribution infrastructure in an optimal timeframe.
+Toronto Hydro may be unable to maintain reasonable levels of reliability for its customers due to failure of existing distribution infrastructure and assets [including assets not directly involved in electricity distribution such as facilities and computer systems], access to the supply of electricity from the provincial and local generation and transmission systems, and the inability to replace or expand distribution infrastructure in an optimal timeframe.
 Electricity distribution is a capital-intensive business.
 As the municipal electricity distribution company serving the largest city in Canada, LDC continues to invest in the renewal of existing aging infrastructure and in the development of new infrastructure to address safety, reliability, hardening of the distribution system against the effects of climate change, and customer service requirements now and in the future.

-LDC estimates that over a quarter of its electricity distribution assets have already exceeded or will reach the end of their expected operating lives over the next five years (i.e. by 2026).
+LDC estimates that over a quarter of its electricity distribution assets have already exceeded or will reach the end of their expected operating lives over the next five years [i.e., by 2027].
 Asset condition assessment demographics also indicate substantial asset investment needs for a number of critical assets during this period.
-At the same time, Toronto is one of the fastest growing cities in North America and LDC must make upgrades to keep pace with urban intensification and electrification, optimize flexibility of connection to generation and transmission systems, and ensure good stewardship of the distribution system in a manner that accounts for a changing climate.
+At the same time, Toronto is one of the fastest growing cities in North America and LDC must make upgrades to keep pace with urban intensification and electrification, optimize flexibility of connection to generation and transmission systems, including distributed energy resources; and ensure good stewardship of the distribution system in a manner that accounts for a changing climate.
 Further, extreme weather is no longer an infrequent experience, and has instead become a regular condition of operating a distribution system.
 Toronto Hydro has experienced several extreme weather events in recent years, including ice storms, freezing rain, extreme wind and flooding, that have led to a significant number of customers experiencing electricity outages and challenges to maintaining access to electricity supply from the transmission system.
-In addition, as the City, Ontario and the Government of Canada implement policies and programs to respond and adapt to climate change, and adoption of electric vehicles and fuel-switching potentially increases, the pressures on Toronto Hydro's system will only increase, and such factors may drive a need for incremental capital expenditures for system upgrades and new technologies so that the grid can reliably handle increased loads.
+In addition, as the City, provincial government and the Government of Canada implement policies and programs to respond and adapt to climate change, including greater electrification through the adoption of electric vehicles, distributed energy resources, building retrofits and energy efficiency/demand management technologies, the pressures on Toronto Hydro's system are expected to increase.
+Such factors may drive a need for incremental capital expenditures for system upgrades and new technologies so that the grid can reliably handle increased loads, higher power quality requirements and multi-directional flows.
+As Toronto Hydro adopts novel technologies or equipment to enhance the capabilities of its electricity distribution grid, despite system contingency, there can be no guarantee that these technologies or equipment will be effective or that they will not increase the incidence or duration of outages.

 LDC's ability to continue to provide a safe work environment for its employees and a reliable and safe distribution service to its customers and the general public will depend on, among other things, the ability of Toronto Hydro to fund additional infrastructure investments, and the OEB allowing recovery of costs in respect of LDC's maintenance program and capital expenditure requirements for distribution plant refurbishment and replacement.
+Additionally, Toronto Hydro's ability to operate effectively is in part dependent upon timely access to equipment, materials and service suppliers.
+Loss or delay of key equipment, materials and service suppliers and the reputational and financial risk exposures of key vendors could affect the Corporation's operations and execution of capital projects.